ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ## Validium {#validium}

 Uses validity proofs like [ZK-rollups](#zk-rollups) but data is not stored on the main layer 1 Ethereum chain.
-This can lead to 10k transactions per second per validium chain an multiple chains can be run in parallel.
+This can lead to 10k transactions per second per validium chain and multiple chains can be run in parallel.

 | Pros                                                                                                      | Cons                                                                                                                                     |
 | --------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |